2017 FA Community Shield: Post-match

 "The two teams gave everything and the game was of great intensity.
 Even when we were 1–0 down we didn't panic, kept control of our game and came back."

 — —Arsène Wenger speaking to reporters, post-match.

 The result marked the first time Arsenal had won a penalty shoot-out in the Community Shield; they had lost their previous two in 1993 and 2003.
 For Chelsea, it was the fourth time in a row they had lost in the Shield.
 Conte was puzzled as to why the referee chose to book Willian, joking had he spoke to Madley "...we would stay and finish the game at 9 p.m."
 He was disappointed in the manner his team had lost the match, having a man sent off, and called on his players to focus ahead of the new season.
 Conte also defended Courtois's spot kick, saying "He is one of the best players [at the club] at taking penalties."

 Wenger was heartened by Arsenal's performance, describing the victory as "...an encouragement.
 Not more than that."
 He was unsure whether Pedro deserved to be dismissed, but felt his team were growing in the second half and "always looked dangerous."
 Of the new season he said, "We have had some bad starts recently in the last four years in the first game of the Premier League.
 Let's go into the Premier League now with the same discipline and the same spirit and see where we can go."

 An average of 648,000 viewers watched coverage of the match on BT Sport 1.

+The Community Shield marked Wenger's 17th title with Arsenal.
+However it would turn out to be the final title Arsenal achieved under Wenger as Wenger would leave the club at the end of the 2017-18 season.